mauriciopoppe/blog/site/content/notes/learning-japanese.md

 * **It makes me appreciate Japanese culture more** - After traveling to Japan, I realized I have a very deep appreciation for its culture.
   I find it interesting that there are many ways of expressing yourself based on how polite you want to be.
-* **It's linguistically challenging to learn** - It's very different from the languages I already know (English, Spanish, French).
+* **It's way different from other languages** - It's very different from the languages I already know (English, Spanish, French).
-  I think it's challenging to learn Japanese words because you have to remember the meaning, the shape, and the sound.
+  I think it's hard to learn Japanese words because you have to remember the meaning, the shape, and the sound.
-  However, I'm ready for the challenge!
+  But I'm ready for the challenge!
-* **I like to listen to songs in Japanese** - When I used to watch more anime, I enjoyed Naruto's openings and endings, such as
-  [Seishun Kyousoukyoku by Sambomaster](https://www.youtube.com/watch?v=lilv4MvBY6E&list=PLTGXZPSNXuQF0TugWpvhWbOAAKmyl4xVQ&index=5) or
+* **I like to listen to songs in Japanese** - When I used to watch more anime, I enjoyed Naruto's openings and endings, like [Seishun Kyousoukyoku by Sambomaster](https://www.youtube.com/watch?v=lilv4MvBY6E&list=PLTGXZPSNXuQF0TugWpvhWbOAAKmyl4xVQ&index=5) or
   [Harmonia by Rythem](https://www.youtube.com/watch?v=VTIK1gBhzXk).
   Since then, I have started enjoying listening to Japanese pop music